My recommended drives on Google maps

 Brandsdale, Farndale & Rosedale

-Brandsdale was gifted to the NT in 1969 and beautifully preserved from that era.
-25 or 44 miles from Helmsley back to A170.
+Brandsdale was gifted to the NT in 1969 (death duty) and beautifully preserved from that era.
 Lovely tiny church and walk from Cockaine.
-Also, if you can find it down a short footpath, the restored Brandsdale Mill.
+Also, if you can find it down a short footpath, the NT-restored Brandsdale Mill.
 Farndale is also set is the past, Church Houses pub at the far end.
-Rosedale Abbey next then up the 1:3 Rosedale Chimney bank to a great pub at Lastingham with a lovely walk around the edge of the moors.
+Rosedale Abbey next then up the 1:3 Rosedale Chimney bank to a great pub and church at Lastingham with a lovely walk around the edge of the moors (3m).

 Osmotherley via Snilesworth Moor